kescherCode/catstodon/README.md

   - sounds/boop.mp3
   - sounds/boop.ogg

-  You might want to revert these to the upstream files manually.
+  You might want to revert these to the upstream files (or your own versions!) if you decide to use this fork for your own instance.